David Grossman: Political activism

 "Of course I am grieving, but my pain is greater than my anger.
 I am in pain for this country and for what you [Olmert] and your friends are doing to it."

 About his personal link to the war, Grossman said: "There were people who stereotyped me, who considered me this naive leftist who would never send his own children into the army, who didn't know what life was made of.
 I think those people were forced to realise that you can be very critical of Israel and yet still be an integral part of it; I speak as a reservist in the Israeli army myself.

 In 2010 Grossman, his wife, and her family attended demonstrations against the spread of Israeli settlements.
 While attending weekly demonstrations in Sheikh Jarrah in East Jerusalem against Jewish settlers taking over houses in Palestinian neighbourhoods, he was assaulted by police.
 When asked by a reporter for The Guardian about how a renowned writer could be beaten, he replied: "I don't know if they know me at all."

+In an interview with la Repubblica in 2025, Grossman said he believed Israel was committing genocide in Gaza.
+Grossman also said he remains convinced that "the curse of Israel began with the occupation of the Palestinian territories in 1967".
+A few days later, Member of Knesset Ofer Cassif was forcibly removed from the podium of the Israeli parliament for quoting Grossman's statements.